Priestly golden head plate: Hebrew Bible

 refers to the tziytz as the "holy crown".

 Talmud

-Street art of the high priest with headplate, Jerusalem.
+Street art of the high priest with headplate, with the first part of the required inscription "קדש" (qodeš, "holy"), Jerusalem.

-According to the Talmud, the wearing of the golden frontlet atoned for the sin of arrogance on the part of the Children of Israel (B.Zevachim 88b) and she also symbolizes that the high priest bears the lack of all the offerings and gifts of the sons of Israel.
+According to the Talmud, the wearing of the golden frontlet atoned for the sin of arrogance on the part of the Children of Israel (B.Zevachim 88b) and it symbolizes that the high priest bears the lack of all the offerings and gifts of the sons of Israel.
 And it must be constantly on his head for the good pleasure of God towards them.

 The Talmud in Shabbat 63b describes the tziytz as encircling the High Priest's forehead “from one ear to the other.”
 Rabbi Abraham Isaac Kook suggested that this emphasis on the High Priest's ears — organs for listening — indicates that he needed to be particularly "receptive to the inner voice of elevated thought."